kkmhogen/KBeaconDemo_Android/README.md

 > 3. If you app need running in background, we suggest that sending and receiving data should be executed in the "Service".
 There will be a certain delay when the device returns data, and you can broadcast data to the "Activity" after receiving in the "Service".

 ## 7. Change log
+*  2021.1.30 V1.31 Support button and motion trigger event in connected state
 * 2020.11.11 v1.30 Support temperature and humidity sensor.
 Remove AAR library, please download library from JCenter.
 * 2020.3.1 v1.23 change the adv period type from integer to float.
 * 2020.1.16 v1.22 add button trigger.